equinix/terraform-provider-equinix/docs/resources/device.md

 ---
-layout: "packet"
-page_title: "Packet: packet_device"
+page_title: "Packet: packet_device resource"
-sidebar_current: "docs-packet-resource-device"
+subcategory: ""
 description: |-
   Provides a Packet device resource.
 This can be used to create, modify, and delete devices.
 ---